Nevada

 Geofencing Restrictions

-One of SB 370's most distinctive provisions is a prohibition on geofencing near healthcare facilities.
-No person may implement a geofence within 1,750 feet of any medical facility, facility for the dependent, or other entity that provides in-person health care services or products for the purpose of:
+SB 370 prohibits implementing a geofence within 1,750 feet of any medical facility, facility for the dependent, or other entity providing in-person healthcare services or products for the purpose of identifying or tracking consumers seeking care, collecting their health data, or sending them health-related notifications or advertisements.

-This provision directly addresses concerns about location-based tracking and targeting of individuals visiting healthcare providers, including reproductive health clinics.
+This provision directly addresses concerns about location-based tracking near reproductive health clinics.

 Privacy Policy Requirements